worldline/angular-training/docs/src/en/template.md

 ```
 </CodeGroupItem>
 </CodeGroup>

+You do not need to provide an `as` statement, however the `as` statement serves as an alias for the condition and avoids the re-evaluation of the signal in the encapsulated template if you need to use if there.

 ::: warning
 Be careful when using `@if` to test nullability on numeric values as `0` is a falsy value.